 Vibe: A modern loft with a clean aesthetic — the type of place your friend who works in finance but is cooler than most of the finance guys he works with would have.

-Amenities: Balcony with jacuzzi and killer views.
+Amenities: Balcony with jacuzzi, not to mention some killer views.
 Floor-to-ceiling windows with 270º views of the city.
 Baller master bedroom.

-Other things to know: It’s not really walkable to the beach, but it is walkable to Balboa Park, Little Italy, shopping districts and the zoo.
+Other things to know: It’s not really walkable to the beach, but it is walkable to Balboa Park, Little Italy, shopping districts and the San Diego zoo.

 Actual thing a reviewer said about this house: “By far the best Airbnb I have stayed at.
 The view is stunning, the house is so clean with amazing amenities inside, and the details/directions around the house were so helpful.”

 Ocean Beach Cottage Steps To Sand

 Location: Ocean Beach

 Vibe: If a lumberjack went on a romantic Airbnb vacation.
 Wood paneling everywhere, but still beachy.